Policy Simulation

 Viewing Simulated Policies on the Policy Matrix

-Similarly, if the policy you have selected from the matrix is already active, you can quickly place it into simulation mode with one click.
+Similarly, if the policy you have selected from the matrix is already active, you can quickly place it into simulation mode by clicking Set As Simulation.

 Evaluating Simulated Policies and Making Adjustments